 Please note this webinar is open to healthcare professionals looking to improve physical health outcomes for people living with severe mental illness.
 Please share with colleagues who may also be interested.
 If you have any questions, please get in touch with shizana.arshad@centreformentalhealth.org.uk

-Please note that the webinar will be recorded and shared on our website and on social media.
+Please note that the webinar will NOT be recorded but we will draw out some reflections, quotes and take a snap shot to be used on social media.
 You can find out more about how we protect the data you use to sign up by reading ourprivacy policy.